inaimathi/objective-lisp/README.md

 ###### Hyperspec acceptance

-By definition, these are additions to the language that I think are worthwhile, but that will likely never make it into the CL spec proper.
-Hopefully, you'll find them useful too.
+By definition, these are additions or chages to the language that I think are worthwhile, but that will likely never make it into the CL spec proper.
+Hopefully, you'll find them useful too, but I'm not bothered if you don't.

 ###### Language branching